ppy/osu-wiki/news/2024/2024-10-09-resurrection-cup-2024-results.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/12840110">Phreel</a></p>

-(to Krimek) What inspired you to create "Lunaria" for this year's tournament, and how was your experience incorporating vocals for the first time?
+Krimek, what inspired you to create "Lunaria" for this year's tournament, and how was your experience incorporating vocals for the first time?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/beatmaps/artists/371" style="background-image: url('/wiki/shared/news/2024-10-09-resurrection-cup-2024-results/avatar-Krimek.jpg')"></a>

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-fa" href="https://osu.ppy.sh/beatmaps/artists/371">Krimek</a></p>

-Phreel encouraged me to collaborate with a vocalist, michiri9, which was both challenging and rewarding.
+You encouraged me to collaborate with a vocalist, michiri9, which was both challenging and rewarding.
 Initially, my song wasn't suitable for vocals, so I started over.
 After sharing several short WIPs with michiri9, we chose what became Lunaria, inspired by M2U & Guriri.
 I wanted to create a song suitable for a singer, something ResCup hadn't seen before—traditional yet diverse and lively, with a small but deep story.

 The idea was a love story symbolized by a flower, told like a fairy tale with a thought-provoking ending.
 The simple melodies left room for vocals, and the technical drop made it exciting for mapping.
 Mixing and mastering vocals was a new challenge, but with online research and feedback from other artists, it worked out great.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/12840110" style="background-image: url('/wiki/shared/news/2024-10-09-resurrection-cup-2024-results/avatar-Phreel.jpg')"></a>